 The actual day-to-day financial and personnel management is delegated to the Institute Manager, Monique van Wordragen, and her Management Office.
 She is responsible for the daily administrative processes, financial and personnel, and the shared facilities of the Institute.
 Together with the Director she oversees the yearly budget development of the Institute and works out the allocation of resources to the different research groups, facilities and labs.
 The Institute Manager also controls the income and expenditure of the Institute and makes assessments of the actual spending of research projects given the financial conditions set by the Institute and/or granting bodies.

-In addition to the Director and the Institute Manager, the IBED Management Team (MT) consists of the Deputy Director Dr Judy Shamoun-Baranes who is responsible for PhD portfolio, and Science Officer Amber Heijboer, who is responible for internal and external PR of the institute's reserearch and plays a supporting role in IBED's policy developments.
-The MT is supported by a Management Assistant of the IBED Office in the person of Mrs. Saskia Heijboer.
+In addition to the Director and the Institute Manager, the IBED Management Team (MT) consists of the Deputy Director (Merijn Kant) who is responsible for PhD portfolio, and Science Officer (Amber Heijboer), who is responsible for internal and external PR of the institute's research and plays a supporting role in IBED's policy developments.
+The MT is supported by a Management Assistant of the IBED Office in the person of Saskia Heijboer.